zxcodes/Python-WeatherScrape/README.md

 * BeautifulSoup library can also be used instead of Gazpacho.
 * Also make sure you've installed everything that's mentioned in the requirements.
 Else it ain't gonna work.
 # Credits:
-* All data has been scraped from: https://weather.com/en-IN/
+* All the data is being scraped from: https://weather.com/en-IN/

 # What can be scraped:
-* Once a city name is entered, the following data of that city returns.
+ Once a city name is entered, the following data of that city returns.
 Including its Air Quality Index:

 ![pyws](https://user-images.githubusercontent.com/44538497/104462952-2f033100-55d7-11eb-97a2-42f3a4120036.png)